pitsianis/Leiden.jl/matlab/README.md

 setenv('PATH', getenv('PATH')+"/Applications/Julia-1.8.app/Contents/Resources/julia/bin/")
 ```

-*You need to do this once everytime you start MATLAB*
+*You need to do steps 1-2 everytime you start MATLAB*

-Then you call `Leiden`, for example:
+3. Then you can call `Leiden` to communities, for example:

 ``` matlab
 A = sprand( 10, 10, 0.2 );